-I reviewed Jim Baggott’s book a while back, saying that I thought he had made many crucial points that I hoped the theoretical physics community would heed.
+I reviewed Jim Baggott's book a while back, saying that I thought he had made many crucial points that I hoped the theoretical physics community would heed.
 Science, by getting away from evidence, risks entering a kind of Neoplatonic phase.
-I still say speculation is fine, as long as it’s clearly labeled, but when the speculation starts to be called “discoveries”, there is a problem.
-In this post at Scientia, Baggott covers many of the same points.
+I still say speculation is fine, as long as it's clearly labeled, but when the … Continue reading The evidence crisis

 Sam Harris, the fact-value distinction, and the problem with a science of morality